Everything you need to know about airline bereavement fares

 FAQ about airlines with bereavement fares

-Major airlines that offer bereavement fares include Air Canada, Delta Airlines, JetBlue, and WestJet.
-Other airlines, such as American Airlines, British Airways, Southwest, and United Airlines, do not offer bereavement fares.
+Major airlines that offer bereavement fares include Air Canada, Alaska Airlines, Delta Airlines, and WestJet.
+Other airlines, such as American Airlines, Southwest, and United Airlines, do not offer bereavement fares.

 1. Contact the airline’s customer service department to discuss your situation and confirm the availability of bereavement fares.